 For all drivers under age 21, Texas is a zero-tolerance state.
-Any measurable amount of alcohol in the under 21 driver's system will support a DWI charge under the zero-tolerance law against these youthful drivers.
+Any measurable amount of alcohol in the under 21 driver's system will support a DUI charge under the zero-tolerance law against these youthful drivers.
 Another painful DWI penalty (Texas child endangerment) may be imposed if that a driver has an underage passenger (under age 15) in that vehicle.
+(Felony)

 The Law Office of Christopher N. Hoover represents clients across the state of Texas in Collin, Rockwall, Dallas, Tarrant, Denton, and neighboring counties.
 Chris Hoover has argued before jury trials and has handled more than 600 DWI defense cases with successful results.
 Our law firm believes in helping clients to protect their rights and in providing people with informative, up-to-date legal information concerning Texas DWI laws.